kschult4/Halloween-2025/PRD.md

 - If media exists: start playback immediately (<250 ms latency).
 - If media does not exist: fallback to looping an ambient video.
 - If MQTT messages are missing (ESP32 offline): loop an ambient video.
-- Pi does not randomly select videos; all selection is done by ESP32.
+- Pi does not randomly select videos; selection is done by WLED presets on the ESP32.

+WLED integration options:
+- Direct: Pi subscribes to WLED's MQTT JSON state topic (e.g., wled/<device>/state) and maps preset changes (by preset ID or name) to `media` IDs.
+- Bridged: A small MQTT bridge (broker rule or helper script) republishes WLED preset changes to `halloween/playback` with the payload above for maximal compatibility with the Pi app.

 5.3 Masking / Alignment